marrocamp/CypherX/Replacement-Variables.md

 Replacement variables is (currently) an extremely basic method used to replace part of a string with a dynamic variable such as a player name.
-Seven of the current customizable strings allow replacement variables and are detailed below.

-* register.err.password
-    * %1 - value of config.yml node register.pw-min-length
-* register.success2
-    * %1 - password the player has registered with
-* changepw.success.self
-    * %1 - players new password
-* unregister.success
-    * %1 - name of player who has been unregistered
-* toggle.success.*
-    * %1 - "enabled" or "disabled"
+This will receive a much needed update in xAuth 2.0.